PrecipiceBlades/Hyperbolic-Bus-Routes/README.md

 # Steps:
 1. Run Preprocessing.ipynb to process the data on the website
 2. Run 4pc_distances.ipynb to get the 4pc-episilon plot
-3. Run Our model.ipynb to get the hyperbolic embedding plot
+3. Run model.ipynb to get the hyperbolic embedding plot